seedubjay/seedubjay.github.io/_drafts/you-are-being-watched.md

 _Disclaimer: While this article does contain some extremely creepy forms of tracking, it is just for demonstration purposes here and none of it is actually collected, except where otherwise stated.
 It's a shame that the same cannot be said for the rest of the internet._

-Let's get one thing absolutely clear -- websites can see absolutely everything that you are doing on them.
+Let's get one thing absolutely clear -- websites can see absolutely everything that you are doing.

 Every click, every drag, every key press and every hover.